YoYoGames/GMEXT-FMOD/README.md

 After compilation the exported dll/dylib/so files is automatically copied into the extension folder inside the included GameMaker project folder.

+> > [!NOTE]
-> **NOTE** The console exports don't include pre-compiled binaries so they will be compiled during GameMaker project's build time automatically.
+> The console exports don't include pre-compiled binaries so they will be compiled during GameMaker project's build time automatically.

 <br>